xterm-x11/docs/docs/configure.md

 ## Updating the .Xresources file

 1. Add or remove the lines or edit the values in your `~/.Xresources` file.
-2. Run `$ xrdb -remove` to clear all previously applied Xresources to avoid conflicts or a mix of old and new lines and values
+2. Run `$ xrdb -remove` to clear all previously applied Xresources.
+(This ensures you won't get conflicts or a mix of applied both old and new properties or values.)
 3. Run `$ xrdb -merge ~/.Xresources`.
 (If you get any error messages in the output, edit the `~/.Xresources` file to resolve the errors.)
 4. Open a new XTerm window to verify that the update has been applied: `$ xterm &`.